dengchunyu/dengchunyu.github.io/_posts/2023-03-10-The common usage and result explaination for scPagwas.markdown

     -   **scPagwas.gPAS.score**: Inheritance pathway regression effects score for each cells;

-    -   **CellScalepValue**: Ranked CellScalepValue for each cells;
+    -   **CellpValue**: Ranked CellpValue for each cells;

-    -   **CellScaleqValue**: Ranked CellScaleqValue for each cells, adjust p value.
+    -   **CellqValue**: Ranked CellqValue for each cells, adjust p value.

-3. A new element names misc is added in result, `Pagwas@misc` is a list data including:
+3. A new element names misc is added in scPagwas's result, `Pagwas@misc` is a list including:

     -   **Pathway_list**: filtered pathway gene list;